-The Department compares trends nationwide, on the eastern coast, and more narrowly throughout southeastern states, depending on the issue, to determine trends and likely patterns.
-Decisions are based on what has happened historically.
+The Department looks to trends nationwide and DCA's history to determine likely patterns.
 The agency looks to information from other Uniform Consumer Credit Code states and states having similar laws to those the Department administers and enforces.
-Data from the Consumer Services Division is analyzed monthly and compared to prior months and years for trends.
-Consumer needs are identified and made public through the media, public speaking engagements, legislators, etc. Additional research is conducted by law clerks, using available online databases, census data, court decisions, and other resources.
+Data from the various Divisions is analyzed and compared to prior months and years for trends.